 Cast: Tom McBride

-This striking documentary by New York actor and playwright Jay Corcoran, details the life and death of Tom McBride, a New York actor and model dying of Progressive Multi-focal Leucoencephalopathy (PML), an AIDS-related brain disease.
+This striking documentary by filmmaker Jay Corcoran, details the life and death of Tom McBride, a New York actor and model dying of Progressive Multi-focal Leucoencephalopathy (PML), an AIDS-related brain disease.

 McBride’s “All-American” good looks made him a familiar face in television commercials, print ads and films through the ’70s and ’80s.
 He even became that most emblematic of masculine images: the Winston man.
 For many gay men, McBride became an icon exemplifying life on the “A-List” — the whirl of sex, drugs, theme parties, and summers on Fire Island that made New York’s gay scene famous.
 But McBride’s glamorous life was stalked by his sexual obsession and compulsive drive.